Status Between 3ANC True Wireless Headphones Review

 The Status Between 3ANC are Bluetooth-only buds, and their latency on PCs is too high to be suitable for gaming.
 While their latency is also high on Android devices, it's lower on iOS devices, making them a more appropriate choice for light mobile gaming.

-The Status 3ANC are Bluetooth-only earbuds; you can't use them wired.
+The Status Between 3ANC are Bluetooth-only; you can't use them wired.

 The Status Between 3ANC are okay for phone calls.
-They have an integrated mic, but it offers an acceptable overall performance.
+Their integrated mic offers an acceptable overall performance.
 Your voice is intelligible but slightly thin and distorted.
 If you're taking calls in noisy environments like a busy street, your voice gets lost in background sound, making it a frustrating experience for whoever you're talking to.
 On the upside, these buds have an ANC system to help reduce noise like ambient chatter.

 Pros